Coursework toward Program of Study (CPOS) Requirements

 Enrollment Level and CPOS:

-Financial aid is initially awarded based on the assumption that undergraduate students will enroll full-time and graduate students will enroll half-time in eligible coursework during fall and spring semesters.
-Students may only receive federal financial aid for outstanding coursework that counts towards their officially declared program of study.
-State, institutional, and private aid requirements may vary when it comes to CPOS requirements.
-Please check with the Office of Financial Aid and Scholarship Services if you have any questions about requirements for your institutional and state funding.
+Financial aid awards are based on the assumption that undergraduate students will enroll full-time in eligible coursework and graduate students will enroll at least half-time during the Fall and Spring terms.
+Students may only receive federal financial aid for outstanding coursework that counts towards their officially declared Major's or Concentration's.
+State, institutional, and private aid requirements may differ when it comes to CPOS requirements.
+Please contact your financial aid advisor if you have any questions about requirements for your institutional and state funding.
 If you are receiving private scholarships or aid, check with the agency providing you with the award to ensure you are meeting requirements.

 Dropping or not attending your courses can negatively impact your eligibility for current and/or future aid.